codee-com/open-catalog/Checks/PWD004/README.md

 with any array element.
 This is called an out-of-memory-bounds access and has undefined behavior in C/C++, most likely causing invalid memory accesses and crashes.

-### Actions

-Fix the array access so that only positions within the array memory bounds are accessed.

 ### Code example